eric-schulz-dev/eric-schulz-dev/README.md

   - Micro controllers
   - HTML & CSS

-- 📫 How to reach me Eric_S@gmx.net or linkedIn:https://www.linkedin.com/in/-eric-schulz/
+- 📫 How to reach me: Eric_S@gmx.net or linkedIn:https://www.linkedin.com/in/-eric-schulz/